-- Predominant in the 1700̥s-early 1800̥s, this model was based on a religious belief that if you were physically or mentally different, you were morally flawed in the eyes of God.
-Often these individuals were institutionalized, usually in warehouse like environments with no care or treatment.
+Predominant in the 1700s through the early 1800s, this way of thinking about disability was based on a religious belief that if you were physically or mentally different, you were morally flawed in the eyes of God.
+During this time, people with disabilities were often institutionalized, usually in warehouse-like environments with limited care or treatment.

-- In the mid-1800̥s view shifted to the Medical Model: disability became viewed more as the result of a genetic defect and as a medical condition that needed to be treated and cured.
+In the mid-1800s, many viewpoints shifted to a medical model.
+Disability was seen more as the result of a genetic defect and as a medical condition that needed to be treated and cured.
 Unfortunately, this model still focused on what was “wrong” with the person with a disability.

-- Freak Show: Around this time, more people with disabilities started to join circuses and freak shows.
-While they were able to form a community in this setting, these shows also exploited their disability and differences.
+Around this time, more people with disabilities started to join circuses and freak shows.
+While they were able to form communities in these settings, these shows also exploited their disability and differences.

-- Eugenics Movement: Perhaps the most horrific period for people with disabilities, after World War I the eugenicist movement spread across the US.
-Eugenicists believed in keeping the breeding "stock" of America "pure" and passed laws to prevent people with disabilities from marrying or having children.
+A horrific period for people with disabilities in the United States was after World War I. At this time, the eugenicist movement spread across the United States.
+Eugenicists passed laws to prevent people with disabilities from marrying or having children.
 Often people who were deemed “genetically unfit” were subjected to unnecessary surgeries and forced sterilizations.

-- During WWI, many returning veterans came home with disabilities, making it difficult to view people with disabilities as being "polluting the human gene pool."
-This lead to the Rehabilitation Movement, which aimed to help veterans with disabilities return to society and a normal work life, though people with life-long disabilities were not included in these efforts as quickly.
+Many veterans of World War I came home with disabilities, making it difficult to view people with disabilities as having genetic defects.
+This led to the Rehabilitation Movement, which aimed to help veterans with disabilities return to society and a normal work life.
+People with lifelong disabilities were not included in these efforts as quickly as veterans.

-- Objects of Charity: During this time, society̥s views of people with disabilities started to shift from pure tragedy and pity to admiration for their "courage" and "ability to overcome" their disability.
-People with disabilities were displayed throughout society and media as "poster children" and objects of charity.
+During this time, views about people with disabilities started to shift from pity to admiration for their perceived courage and ability to overcome.
+People with disabilities were portrayed as poster children and objects of charity.

-- During the 1960̥s people with disabilities began to see themselves as a minority group and to disagree with the idea that they needed to be "fixed."
+During the 1960s, people with disabilities began to express themselves as a minority group and to disagree with the idea that they needed to be fixed.
 Instead, they asked that people and environments adapt to meet their needs.
-This was the start of the Independent Living Movement, which was based on the idea that people with disabilities have the right to live where they want to, contribute to society, and ultimately, know their needs and abilities better than people without disabilities.
+This was the start of the Independent Living Movement, which was based on the idea that people with disabilities have the right to live where they want and to contribute to society, and that—ultimately—they know their needs and abilities better than people without disabilities.

-- This model takes on a more current philosophy that physical and attitudinal barriers are the real disabilities.
-Within this model, society has a responsibility to address barriers that prevent the participation of people with disabilities.
-The focus shifts from fixing individuals to eliminating socially constructed barriers (meaning everything from prejudice to physical access barriers).
+The social construction view is a more current philosophy.
+It looks at physical and attitudinal barriers as the real disabilities.
+Within this view, society has a responsibility to address barriers that prevent the participation of people with disabilities.
+The focus shifts from fixing individuals to eliminating socially constructed barriers.
+This means doing away with everything from prejudice to physical barriers.